 Project lead: Mike Riccio (MS 2011)

-Salt marsh and eelgrass habitats provide important ecological services such as filtering water, increasing nutrient cycling, providing habitats and improving the trophic structure.
+Salt marsh and eelgrass habitats provide important ecological services such as filtering water, increasing nutrient cycling, providing habitats, and improving the trophic structure.
 These ecosystems and their services are typically overlooked in urban settings or are impaired due to coastal development.
-We propose to restore these habitats on an approximately two-acre site on Old Harbor at the University of Massachusetts, Boston (UMB).
+We propose to restore these habitats on an approximately two-acre site on Old Harbor at the University of Massachusetts Boston (UMass Boston).

 Goals of the project include minimizing erosion, mitigating degraded coastal ecosystems in Boston Harbor, developing a protocol for biomimicry-based habitat restoration, repopulating native shellfish, and restoring connectivity between salt marsh and eelgrass habitats.
 The project will have positive environmental impacts by reopening the hydraulic connection between the salt marsh/pond/channel and ocean, thus providing diurnal flushing, as well as by establishing natural buffers with mudflats, eelgrass, and salt marsh vegetation.
 Additionally, restoring eelgrass beds and oyster reefs will help to stabilize sediment, and increase biodiversity.
 We are using the biomimicry-based habitat restoration approach to contribute to adaptation and mitigation responses to global climate change, sea level rise, and water inundation.